 Stage 3 – End of life

-Breaking down the product lifecycle into phases for easier management can aid in the effective utilization of the whole process to maximize revenue and reduce wastage of resources.
-It is important and has become the norm while developing new products.
-This helps in determining the viability of a product right from the onset without necessarily waiting for the market reaction to evaluate the same.
+Breaking down the product lifecycle into phases for easier management can aid in the effective utilization of the whole process to maximize revenue and reduce the wastage of resources.
+It is important and has become the norm when developing new products.
+This helps in determining the viability of a product right from the onset without necessarily waiting for the market reaction to evaluate it.

-One of the major advantages of the PLM system is that it can significantly improve the speed at which the work occurs.
-This is due to various factors like the fact that it allows managing project intent to align it with customer expectations.
+One of the major advantages of the PLM system is that it can significantly improve the speed at which work occurs.
+This is due to various factors, like the fact that it allows for managing project intent to align it with customer expectations.
 The best PLM software, like SAP PLM, helps you manage this with ease.

-Managing the product overall becomes easier as PLM provides answers to various basic queries starting with whether the product is worth pursuing at all.
+Managing the product overall becomes easier as PLM provides answers to various basic queries, starting with whether the product is worth pursuing at all.
 It also helps determine competition beforehand to calculate its chances of surviving in the free market.
-Also, every revenue generation angle on the product can be explored to maximize profits that can be accrued from the product.
+Also, every revenue generation angle on the product can be explored to maximise profits that can be accrued from the product.

-It helps ensure that information available with the company is used along with data collected from the market to cater to the product appropriately to reap maximum profits.
-It also helps constantly evaluate the product and its manufacture and distribution system by using the market data.
-Many companies have historically wasted resources because of not considering data.
+It helps ensure that information available to the company is used along with data collected from the market to cater to the product appropriately and reap maximum profits.
+It also helps constantly evaluate the product, its manufacture, and its distribution system by using market data.
+Many companies have historically wasted resources by not considering data.

-This also causes them to go over budget which can be avoided by planning using the data available.
+This also causes them to go over budget, which can be avoided by planning using the available data.
 PLM enables the management of data in a clear, concise, and valid format.
 It also enables accurate and efficient data collection.

-This in turn helps them introduce the product faster as well as overhaul the production and distribution as per market demand.
-It also helps them price the product in a competitive manner which enables them systematically capture a higher market share.
+This in turn helps them introduce the product faster as well as overhaul production and distribution as per market demand.
+It also helps them price the product in a competitive manner, which enables them to systematically capture a higher market share.
 All the data gathered over the lifetime of a product can be used to launch future products.
 As they say, data is indeed the king.

-There is various lifecycle management software available now that help makes the data analysis possible which is required to carry out this process on a large scale.
+There is various lifecycle management software available now that helps make the data analysis possible, which is required to carry out this process on a large scale.
 One needs a thorough understanding of the PLM system to make the best use of this product lifecycle management software.

-The use of PLM tools backed by a clear understanding of its underlying concepts can help in delivering effective products which are sought after by the clients and reap profits for the company.
-The SAP PLM model, for example, can help you organize the various facets inside a single business suite.
+The use of PLM tools backed by a clear understanding of their underlying concepts can help in delivering effective products that are sought after by clients and reap profits for the company.
+The SAP PLM model, for example, can help you organise the various facets inside a single business suite.

 To further your career in project management and product management, a thorough understanding of these concepts is a must.
 Getting a certification offered by a governing body like PMI can help prove your competence in this regard.
 Taking the help of a reputed training body like Sprintzeal will be highly beneficial in the pursuit of this knowledge as well as the certifications.
 Join Sprintzeal now!